 - Read this page in French on our blog Mon Grand-Est

 What to do in Monaco?

 Want to know what you can do in and around Monaco?
 Click on the image below for a list of activities:

 From Private Guided Walking Tour to Lamborghini Driving Experience and French Riviera Cruises, the Principality dazzles with glamorous activities you won’t forget.
 Here’s a little list of what’s on offer!

 Where to stay in Monaco?

 Did you know?
 There are 12 hotels in the Principality, four ***** and four ****.
-Unsurprisingly, accommodation in the Principality is very expensive.
+Unsurprisingly, accommodation in the Principality is costly.
 Unless you absolutely want to stay within the Principality, there is a cheaper alternative.
-For this, you should look at the Beausoleil district in France, a few minutes walk from the Monaco train station.
+For this, you should look at the Beausoleil district in France, a few minutes’ walk from the Monaco train station.
 Prices are much more affordable than in Monaco.